 Should I be concerned if I see a Project Servator deployment happening?

 No – we are there to keep you safe.
-We encourage the public to speak to officers during deployments and they’ll be happy to explain what they’re doing and answer any questions you have.
+We encourage the public to speak to officers during deployments and they will be happy to explain what they are doing and answer any questions you have.